-Twenty years ago neighbors in the Sierra Nevada foothills began an experiment to co-manage federal forest lands interwoven throughout their community.
+Almost thirty years ago neighbors in the Sierra Nevada foothills began an experiment to co-manage federal forest lands interwoven through their community.
 They founded the Yuba Watershed Institute, a non-profit organization dedicated to forest stewardship, and published Tree Rings, a spirited journal of personal observations, musings and art inspired by their place in the world: the Yuba River watershed in Northern California.
 This book contains a mix of compelling essays, poems, insightful drawings and photographs from the pages of Tree Rings.
-Here is the inspiring record of a rural community working to understand, restore, learn from and live from the natural world.
-It is thoughtful, funny and caring, portrayed with consummate love by a talented tribe of naturalists, natives, foresters, loggers, biologists, philosophers, craftspeople, retirees, artists, writers, farmers, historians and poets.
-"As fresh and pungent as if you had just engaged your senses for the first time,” says Peter Coyote.
+Here is an inspiring record of a rural community working to understand, restore, learn from—and live from—the natural world.
+“As fresh and pungent as if you had just engaged your senses for the first time,” says Peter Coyote.

-232 pp. 120 illus, 2 maps; paperback
+232 pp, 120 illus, 2 maps; paperback $20.00